User Community Service Desk Downloads

 columnLineageFile*

-Path to a column lineage CSV file.
-Can be absolute or relative path.
+Path to the column lineage CSV file.
+Can be an absolute or relative path.

 {